 International Dance Film Juried Screening

 Enjoy a screening of selected international dance film shorts.
 Following the screening, The I/M Audience Choice Award, Social Justice Award, and Special Selection Grand Jury Award will be presented.
-Grand Jury panelists include dance writer and Arts Alliance Illinois Communications and Engagement Director, Zachary Whittenburg; Associate Curator of Performance at the Chicago Museum of Contemporary Art, Tara Aisha Willis; Chicago Tribune Dance Critic, Lauren Warnecke; Executive Director of Full Spectrum Features, Eugene Park; and High Concept Labs Artist in Residence, Erin Kilmurray.
+Grand Jury panelists include dance writer and Arts Alliance Illinois Communications and Engagement Director, Zachary Whittenburg; Associate Curator of Performance at The Museum of Contemporary Art Chicago, Tara Aisha Willis; Chicago Tribune Dance Critic, Lauren Warnecke; Executive Director of Full Spectrum Features, Eugene Park; and High Concept Labs Artist in Residence, Erin Kilmurray.

 International Dance Film Juried Screening After Party

 Please join us for sweet and savory bombas in celebration of our selected local, national & international Dance Filmmakers.
 Cash bar!